HallowSiddharth/VoiceCraftAI/README.md

 ## Pre-requisites
 - Nvidia GPU
-- Windows Users: Install the windows subsystem for linu x (WSL).
+- Windows Users: Install the windows subsystem for linux (WSL).
 - Linux Users: Make sure you have Nvidia GPU Drivers for your system.

 ## Setting up VoiceCraftAI in your system